 6-9 Months

+Learning new skills requires energy.
+Your baby will need to eat a lot as they begin crawling and pulling up.
 As their caloric needs change, you may notice a sleep regression.
 Even if your baby was previously sleeping through the night, they may wake up before morning, ready to eat.

 Introducing solids and ensuring they eat enough during the day can help you both get back to sleep.
 But remember that breast milk or formula will remain their primary food source until their first birthday.

-Breastfed babies need five to seven feedings daily, and formula-fed babies will drink 6 to 8 ounces of formula four to five times a day.
+Formula-fed babies will drink six to eight ounces of formula four to five times a day.

 9-12 Months